gravito-framework/gravito/docs/en/guide/i18n-guide.md

 # 🌐 Internationalization (I18n)

 Gravito makes building global applications easy.
-Our I18n system is designed to be type-safe, performant, and "babysitter-friendly."
+Our I18n system is designed to be type-safe, performant, and "developer-centric."

 ---